Insights · January 16, 2026 · 11 min read

 You can start measuring AI visibility today without any tools.
 Open ChatGPT, Perplexity, and Google, and type in 20-30 queries that your ideal customer would ask.
 Questions like:

 The problem with the manual approach is scale.
-AI responses are volatile — the same query can produce different results minutes apart.
+AI responses are volatile.
+The same query can produce different results minutes apart.
 And you need to track across five platforms, dozens of query variations, and multiple geographies.
 Manually, this becomes a full-time job within weeks.

 The Platform Approach